Vincent and Franz

 crooked walls erected high, doors warped with despair,

-Iron bars of windows to distort the light.
+Iron bars of windows distort the light.

 I never forget the scent,